Shikaga/PitchBlackAnalysis/index.md

 But, by the end of the film, there is no doubt that Riddick is the hero of this piece.
 And it is upon this foundation that the Riddick franchise was built, including multiple films, video games and even anime.

-But, while ostensibly Riddick may have escaped the planet at the end of Pitch Black, in many ways his character, his character never did.
+But, while ostensibly Riddick may have escaped the planet at the end of *Pitch Black*, in many ways his character, his character never did.

 With his first line of dialog, Riddick steals the movie right from under her.